mattybrad/drumkid2/pcb/dk2_00/readme.txt

 LEDs: up to 16
 MIDI: in/out, 3.5mm
 Sync: in/out, 3.5mm
-Audio: out, not sure whether 3.5mm or 6.35mm (or both?)
+Audio: out, not sure whether 3.5mm or 6.35mm (or both? inc headphone?)
 Buttons: 6+
 Power: USB?
+Data: SD card